srsolutionsag/UI-Kitchen-Sink/README.md

 ## Adding entries
 1. Create a someEntryName.html in the according folder (e.g.: 'app/data/someCategory/someSubCategory/someItemGroup/')
 2. Run 'grunt' to automatically create the according json file.
-3. Change to meta data n the json file.
+3. Change to meta data in the json file.
 4. Checkout 'http://localhost:8080' to see the changes made on the UI-Kitchen-Sink